-Head of Department: Mrs. Annabel Semken
+Head of Department: Mr. Ben MacGregor

-The curriculum is innovative and appropriate to a 21st Century learning environment and revolves around the key requirements of depth, breadth and variety.
-Within Years Five and Six, children are encouraged to take initiative and responsibility for their own education, to become increasingly resilient and confident members of the community.
-They have opportunities to use the most up to date of technology preparing them for an ever-changing society.
+Within Years 5 and 6, students are encouraged to take initiative and responsibility for their own education, to become increasingly resilient and confident members of the community.
+Alongside the traits of the SES Learner Profile (https://www.sharjahenglishschool.org/primary/learner-profile), our students have opportunities to use the most up to date of technology preparing them for an ever-changing society.

 Our focus on personalised learning encourages students to participate and perform to the best of their abilities, and develop their individual understanding at a pace that suits their capabilities.
 Our range of specialised assessment opportunities, continually informs the teaching and learning process, allowing the team to cater for individual requirements and providing students with ownership of their assessment and learning.